WunmiOlukoya/Solder_wetting_angle/README.md

 Idea:

+Orient image so both left and right side are in line.

 Get outline of droplet on solder

 Find where the edge of the solder drop on the right hand side